 Affiliates in the same securities or assets or in different levels of the capital structure of the same issuer, or other dealings involving the Investment Manager and/or a Fund, on the one hand, and MetLife Affiliates and/or businesses they invest in, on the other.
-A Fund may not be afforded the chance to participate in attractive investment opportunities in which MetLife Affiliates are given the opportunity to participate due to, for example, exclusivity rights granted to other MetLife Affiliates or may have its ability to participate in any particular investment opportunity substantially limited due to regulatory or legal restrictions or constraints that may not have been applicable had MetLife Affiliates not also invested in the same entity.
+A Fund may not be afforded the chance to participate in attractive investment opportunities in which MetLife Affiliates are given the opportunity to participate due to, for example, exclusivity rights granted to other MetLife Affiliates.
+A Fund also may be prohibited from pursuing certain investment opportunities or may have its ability to participate in any particular investment opportunity substantially limited due to regulatory or legal restrictions or constraints that may not have been applicable had MetLife Affiliates not also invested in the same entity.
 MetLife Affiliates may in the future form additional affiliated investment funds or arrange other accounts that follow an investment program that is substantially the same (or that incorporates substantial portions of the investment program) as a Fund and/or may create additional conflicts of interest that may not be foreseeable.